 Earn your turns with back country skiing in Rocky Mountain National Park!
 It's certainly accessible at Hidden Valley, which used to be a lift-accessed ski area in the national park.
-The lifts may be gone, but the runs largely remain.
+The lifts may be gone, but the runs largely remain (though, of course, go un-groomed).
 Get the best of both worlds with a rewarding hike up to the top as the snow-capped peaks keep you inspired and motivated and then ski down to get your dose of adrenaline for the day!
 There's a reason that back country skiing continues to rise in popularity, it's a great workout and an insanely fun activity.
 And of course, no costly ski pass or lift lines to deal with!

 Estes Park, the basecamp for RMNP, is known for providing adventures for all, ranging from mild to wild.
 Ice climbing is a great way to get wild and push yourself out of your comfort zone!
 Find a friend who knows what they are doing, or look to a local guiding operation to get help from an expert!
 You'll be atop the ice in no time, and you'll have some serious bragging rights to share with friends!

 Estes Park is home to many fun annual events.
-However, 2017 has an additional twist.
-Estes Park is celebrating it's 100th birthday, and a lot of events will include special activities in honor of the Centennial.
-Kick off the Centennial Jan.
-14-15 with Winter Festival.
+Celebrate the season Jan.
+13-14 with Winter Festival.
 Featuring chili, beer and wine tastings, as well as kid's activities, live music from Colorado bands and historic exhibits to teach you about the storied past of Estes Park.
 Winter Trails Day, Jan.
-15, allows you to demo snowshoes in Rocky Mountain National Park as well as checking out displays from vendors, talking to experts and viewing an igloo making demonstration - be sure to check out the inside!
-Rails in the Rockies, Feb.
-18-19, is a great way to get kids learning while having fun!
+13, allows you to demo snowshoes in Rocky Mountain National Park as well as checking out displays from vendors, talking to experts and viewing an igloo making demonstration - be sure to check out the inside!
+Enjoy the finer things in life at the Estes Park Wine and Chocolate Festival on Feb.
+10. Rails in the Rockies, Feb.
+17-18, is a great way to get kids learning while having fun!
 Check out all of the working exhibits of model trains, and even let your child be the conductor.
 Warm up on Mar.
-11 at the Whiskey Warm Up!
+10 at the Whiskey Warm Up!
 Taste whiskey and other pairings from distilleries all over Colorado, enjoy live music and learn with an educational session!